Upper Counterfactual Confidence Bounds: a New Optimism Principle for Contextual Bandits: Proofs for the infinite-action setting

 \paragraph{}

 \begin{lemma} Consider an algorithm that choose policy $\pi_t$ by

 ($A_{x,t}$ is determined the initialization oracle and the input $\A(x)$; the ``argmax" problem when $t>d_x$ is computed via the action maximization oracle.)
-Then this algorithm produces the same actions as those produced by Algorithm \ref{alg: uccb ia}. \end{lemma} \begin{proof} The proof to this lemma is straightforward. \end{proof}
+Then this algorithm produces the same actions as those produced by Algorithm \ref{alg: uccb ia}. \end{lemma} \paragraph{Proof of Lemma \ref{lemma equivalence infinite action}.} The proof to this lemma is straightforward as the stated policy optimization problem is decomposable across contexts.